textpattern/textpattern.github.io/tags/pages.md

 : **Default:** unset.

 `pg="text or valueless"`
-: Used to set the name of the pagination URL parameter.
+: Set the name of the pagination URL parameter.
 : **Default:** unset (`pg`).

 `rel="text"`